-- Voice messages to home, work, and cell phones - Text messages to cell phones, PDAs, and other text-based devices - Written messages to e-mail accounts - Messages posted on the CC Website main page - Messages displayed on digital signage in several building on campus
+- Voice messages to home, work, and cell phones - Text messages to cell phones, PDAs, and other text-based devices - Written messages to e-mail accounts - Messages posted on the CC website main page - Messages displayed on digital signage in several building on campus

 The emergency mass notification system has the capacity to notify only segments of the CC community in the event of emergencies.
-The distribution list will be determined by the Director of Campus Safety and Emergency Management or their designee to maximize the effectiveness of the message while minimizing the disruption to the CC community.
+The distribution list will be determined by the director of Campus Safety and Emergency Management or their designee to maximize the effectiveness of the message while minimizing the disruption to the CC community.
 The default will always be to send emergency mass notification messaging to all members of the CC community.
 The service will be used to send critical safety information from Colorado College.
 It is reserved for the highest level of emergency, and will never be used for advertising or spam.
+Colorado College uses the Standard Response Protocol for all emergency messaging.
+Below is an example of the SRP posted within the buildings on campus.

 Internal Building Announcements: Some CC buildings have voice capability included in the fire alarm system that allows local announcements to be made within the facility or for pre-scripted announcements.
-Buildings that currently have internal voice capability include Loomis, Mathias, South, Armstrong, El Pomar, Tutt Library, and Cornerstone.
+Buildings that currently have internal voice capability include Loomis, Mathias, South, Armstrong, El Pomar, Tutt Library, Spencer, and Cornerstone.